-In november 2007 Sony has started to sell their 11" OLED TV (the XEL-1).
+In November 2007 Sony has started to sell their 11" OLED TV (the XEL-1).
 This is an exciting move by Sony, but this cannot be considered a real commercial OLED TV.
-They are only producing 2,000 of those units monthly, the price is extremly high - around 1,800$ for a 11" TV (and Sony admits they are losing money on each unit).
-Even the power consumption of those TVs is rather high - higher than compatiable LCDs.
+They are only producing 2,000 of those units monthly, the price is extremely high - around 1,800$ for a 11" TV (and Sony admits they are losing money on each unit).
+Even the power consumption of those TVs is rather high - higher than compatible LCDs.

-But still Sony is clearly commited to OLEDs - and it seems like they are betting the future of their TV business on OLEDs.
+But still Sony is clearly committed to OLEDs - and it seems like they are betting the future of their TV business on OLEDs.
 Sony were late to the Flat-Panel TV "party" and are no longer considered innovators.
-Now they are trying to be in the forefront of the technology again, and OLEDs is their
+Now they are trying to be in the forefront of the technology again, and OLEDs is their technology of choice.

 Samsung is also deep into OLEDs, and they are currently producing small AMOLED panel (~2"), expecting to sell more than 2 million panels in Q4 2007.
 Samsung has said they will make 21" OLED monitors by 2009, and will have 42" Full HD TVs by 2010.